 In Awaken-Love classes I address anal sex in order to empower and educate women – not only for themselves but for others.
 Sometimes the discomfort is visible as women listen but we take a deep breath and we do it.
 We learn what God says as well as practicalities and cautions in order to make informed decisions.

 Talking about sex does not come naturally to most of us.
 We weren’t raised that way and old patterns are hard to break.
 One of the great benefits of taking an Awaken-Love class in a group is to practice having respectful God honoring conversations about sex.
 Class helps us get more comfortable and give us an excuse to start talking to our husband, girlfriends and our kids.

 But posting an article about anal sex, for people to scrutinize every word and statement scares me.
 I don’t want to create a ruckus like the Teen Vogue article.
 But if we don’t want Teen Vogue to address anal sex with our kids, then we had better start talking about it.
 We better get ready and get comfortable with real facts and details – not just “don’t do it”.
 Because that won’t work.

-Thursday, I will post an article about anal sex.
+I posted an article about anal sex.
 If you don’t want to hear about it, then put your fingers in your ears, just keep shouting “la la la la la” and don’t read.
 If you want read an open, frank discussion about anal sex, then join me as I address anal sex.